Blueberry Oatmeal Pancakes

 • Add the butter and melt it by moving it around to coat the cooking surface thoroughly.

-• Pour ¼ cup portions of pancake batter, add 4-5 blueberries to the pancake, and cook until bubbles start forming and the sides become set, about 2-4 minutes.
+• Pour ¼ cup portions of pancake batter, add 4-5 blueberries to each pancake, and cook until bubbles start forming and the sides become set, about 2-4 minutes.

 • Flip and cook for 2-4 minutes on the other side or until golden brown.